swimmingly/swimmingly.github.io/_pages/other/individualism.md

 ### notes toward an individualist form of government

 This not an essay, but a collection of notes.
 They are only semi-organized.
 But they touch on all main points.
-They are enough to begin thinking about form of government very differently.
+They are enough to begin thinking about the form of government very differently.

 Until it can be shaped into a proper piece of writing, I must partly count on your subconscious to organize it into coherency.
 It was more important to post it than wait till I could shape it up.
 It is a 35-minute read.
-See also my 7-minute [overview](./overview).
+See also my 8-minute [overview](./overview).

 ### intro